-Transfer to Chengdu train station and travel by high-speed train in less than 1.5 hours to Dazu.
+Travel by high-speed train in less than 1.5 hours from Chengdu to Dazu.

 Pick up at the train station.
 Drive to the remarkable Buddhist Dazu caves.
 This extraordinary collection of stone sculptures was created between the 9th and 13th centuries and contains over 10,000 figures, all carved from the sheer rock.